 The Company has extensive and pervasive transactions with affiliated entities that are under common control.
 These transactions are as follows: (1) Through its Hong Kong entity, the Company purchases a substantial portion of its inventories from affiliated entities (primarily NSI).
-(2) In addition to selling products to consumers in its geographic territories, the Company, through its Hong Kong entity, sells products and marketing materials to affiliated entities in geographic areas outside those held by the Company (primarily Australia and New Zealand).
+(2) In addition to selling products to consumers in its geographic territories, the Company, through its Hong Kong entity, sells products and marketing materials to affiliated entities Hong Kong entity, sells products and marketing materials to affiliated entities in geographic areas outside those held by the Company (primarily Australia and New Zealand).
 (3) The Company pays trademark royalty fees to NSI on products bearing NSI trademarks and marketed in the Company's geographic areas that are not purchased from NSI.
 (4) NSI enters into a distribution agreement with each independent distributor.
-The Company pays license fees to NSI for the right to use the lists of distributors within its geographical regions, and for the right to use the NSI distribution system and other related intangibles.
-(5) The Company participates in a global compensation plan established by the NSI distribution agreement whereby distributors' commissions are determined by aggregate worldwide purchases made by down-line distributors.
+The Company pays license fees to NSI for the right to use the lists of distribution system and other related intangibles.
+(5) The Company participates in a global compensation plan established by the NSI distribution agreement whereby distributors agreement approach to the product of the pro distribution agreement whereby distributors' commissions are determined by aggregate worldwide purchases made by down-line distributors.
 Thus, commissions on purchases from the Company earned by distributors located in geographic areas outside those held by the Company are remitted to NSI, which then forwards these commissions to the distributors.
 (6) The Company pays fees for management and support services provided by NSIMG.